 One of the most exciting things about eating a plant-based diet these days is that almost anything can be vegan-ized.
-Last week, I had a vegan cheese and pesto toastie, and it tasted amazing!
+You can get a vegan cheese and pesto toastie, a double-decker cheeseburger, and so much more – and it tastes amazing!

-From fake meats (I’ve even sene vegan salmon in the supermarket fridges, to cheeses (that actually melt), mock foods are more accessible than ever, and finally, don’t taste like cardboard!
+From fake meats to cheeses (that actually melt), mock foods are more accessible than ever, and finally, don’t taste like cardboard!

 Being plant-based on a budget does mean limiting the number of mock foods you have in your diet.
 Again, don’t rely on these items for your every meal – a little treat here and there is great, but any more and that, you’ll soon see the impact on your bank balance.